CherryMinguito/final_exam_bsit4a/README.md

 Acceptance Criteria:
 1. Page should have all the CRUD(Create, Update, Delete) method
 2. Create method should be able to accept questions, choices and correct answer
-3. The table of questions should hace 2 columns(question, answer).
+3. The table of questions should have 2 columns(question, answer).
 By default, hide the correct answer.
 There should be a button to show hidden answer when clicked.

 B. Create End To End Test for the acceptance criteria above mentioned(50 points)